bdmurray/work-experience/resume.md

 - Spearhead architecture and strategic technology roadmap for the Consumer Business Group Digital Hub, driving innovation in retail analytics, division programs, and data/AI/ML platforms.
 - Provide expert architectural oversight and leadership for key brand digital initiatives, including Post-It, Command, and Filtrete, ensuring alignment with business goals and technical excellence.
-- Successfully implement cloud cost optimization strategies, resulting in a monthly spend reduction of $10k, while maintaining optimal performance and scalability.
+- Successfully implement cloud cost optimization strategies, resulting in a monthly spend reduction of $10k, while maintaining or improving performance and scalability.
-- Design robust data mesh architecture to facilitate comprehensive business group data governance and accessibility, enabling seamless integration across supply chain, manufacturing, marketing, demand, and research use cases.
+- Design robust data mesh architecture to facilitate comprehensive business group data governance and accessibility, enabling future integrations across supply chain, manufacturing, marketing, demand, and research use cases.
 - Innovate event and stream-based patterns to decouple systems, enhance data sharing capabilities, and enable previously challenging ML experiments, earning the trust of the developer community.
 - Actively provide training, mentorship, and guidance to foster a culture of continuous learning, while leveraging expertise to influence strategic decisions at the leadership level.
 - Develop and execute an architectural roadmap that promotes innovation, research-driven initiatives, and incremental wins, overcoming resistance and instilling confidence throughout the organization.

-\newpage
 ### Principal Product Manager, 3M: Consumer Business Group
 Winter 2022 - Present